Balancing Covariates via Propensity Score Weighting: Balancing Weights

 We call this class of weights defined in \eqref{weight} the \emph{balancing weights} because they balance the weighted distributions of the covariates between comparison groups:

 The function $h$ can take any form, and all weights that balance the covariate distributions between groups can be specified within this class.

 Specification of $h$ defines the target population and estimands and determines the weights.
 Statistical, scientific and policy considerations all may come into play.
 When $h(x)=1$, the corresponding target population $f(x)$ is the combined (treated and control) population, the weights ($w_1, w_0$) are the HT weights $(1/e(x), 1/(1-e(x)))$, and the estimand is the ATE for the combined population, $\tau^{\ATE}=\bE[Y(1)-Y(0)]$.
-When $h(x)=e(x)$, the target population is the treated subpopulation, the weights are $(1, e(x)/(1-e(x))$, and the estimand is the average treatment effect for the treated (ATT), $\tau^{\ATT}=\bE[Y(1)-Y(0)|Z=1]$.
+When $h(x)=e(x)$, the target population is the treated subpopulation, the weights are $(1, e(x)/(1-e(x)))$, and the estimand is the average treatment effect for the treated (ATT), $\tau^{\ATT}=\bE[Y(1)-Y(0)|Z=1]$.
 When $h(x)=1-e(x)$, the target population is the control subpopulation, the weights are $((1-e(x))/e(x), 1)$, and the estimand is the average treatment effect for the control (ATC), $\tau^{\ATC}=\bE[Y(1)-Y(0)|Z=0]$.
 By choosing $h$ from the class of indicator functions, one can define the ATE for truncated subpopulations of substantive interest or with desirable theoretical properties.
-For example, \cite{Crump09} proposed to use $h(x)=\one(\alpha<e(x)<1-\alpha)$ with a pre-specified $\alpha \in (0,1/2)$ that defines a subpopulation with sufficient overlap of covariates between two groups.
-Formulation \eqref{weight} also allows choices of $h$ that are not functions of the propensity score.
-For instance, if one covariate $x$ is age, then setting $h=\one(a<x_\textrm{age}<b)$ defines a target population of those with ages between $a$ and $b$.
+For example, \cite{Crump09} recommended use of $h(x)=\one(\alpha<e(x)<1-\alpha)$ with a pre-specified $\alpha \in (0,1/2)$ that defines a subpopulation with sufficient overlap of covariates between two groups. \cite{LiGreene13} proposed to use $h(x)=\min\{e(x), 1-e(x)\}$, which defines a weighting analogue to pair matching; a similar notion was discussed earlier in \cite{Dehejia99}.
 These examples are summarized in Table \ref{tab:weight}.
+Formulation \eqref{weight} also allows application-specific choices of $h$ that are not functions of the propensity score, possibly to select a subpopulation of interest (like an age range) or to match its covariate distribution.